Myanmar: Aung San Suu Kyi detained by military in apparent coup | DW | 31.01.2021

 "Due to current communication difficulties we'd like to respectfully inform you that the regular programmes of MRTV and Myanmar Radio cannot be broadcast," Myanmar Radio and Television said in a Facebook post.

+A witness told Reuters that soldiers had been deployed outside the city hall in Yangon, the the country's biggest city.

-Internet connections and mobile services in the capital city of Yangon were also severely disrupted early Monday, with Myanmar's national internet connectivity falling to 75% of regular levels from 3 a.m. local time, according to internet monitoring service NetBlocks.
+Internet connections and mobile services in Yangon were also severely disrupted early Monday, with Myanmar's national internet connectivity falling to 75% of regular levels early on Monday, according to internet monitoring service NetBlocks.

 "The telecommunication disruptions, beginning approximately 3:00 am Monday morning local time, have significant subnational impact including the capital, and are likely to limit coverage of events as they take place," Netblocks said in a statement.